bittiboop/bittiboop/README.md

 - 💻 **Software Engineer** with a passion for visual and creative programming (Flutter, UI/UX).
 - 🎨 Enjoy building beautiful things with code—if it moves or animates, I love it!
 - 🏳️‍🌈 Multilingual: Native Ukrainian 🇺🇦, English B2 🇬🇧, Learning Korean 🇰🇷.
-- 😂 Enjoys funny/cute banners and stats on profiles.

 <!-- Social Links -->
 ### 🌍 Connect with Me